Carolyn Bessette Kennedy

-Carolyn Jeanne Bessette-Kennedy (January 7, 1966July 16, 1999) was a publicist for Calvin Klein.
-After her marriage to John F. Kennedy Jr., Bessette-Kennedy's relationship with her husband and her fashion sense became the subjects of media scrutiny, drawing comparisons to her mother-in-law Jacqueline Kennedy Onassis.
-The couple and Bessette-Kennedy's older sister, Lauren, died in a plane crash off the coast of Martha's Vineyard on July 16, 1999.
+Carolyn Jeanne Bessette Kennedy (née Bessette; January 7, 1966 – July 16, 1999) was an American fashion publicist.
+She worked for Calvin Klein until her 1996 marriage to attorney and publisher John F. Kennedy Jr. Her life and fashion sense became the subjects of intense media scrutiny afterwards.
+The couple, along with her older sister Lauren, died in a plane crash off the coast of Martha's Vineyard in 1999.

 Early life and education

-Bessette was born in White Plains, New York, in 1966.
-She was the youngest child of William J. Bessette, an engineer, and Ann Messina, an administrator in the New York City public school system.
+Bessette was born January 7, 1966, in White Plains, New York, the youngest child of William Joseph Bessette (born 1942), an architectural engineer turned cabinet-maker, and Ann Marie (née Messina; born 1939), an administrator in the New York City public school system.
 She had two older sisters, twins Lauren and Lisa.
-She was Italian American on her mother's side.

-Bessette's parents divorced when she was very young.
-Her mother later remarried to Richard Freeman, an orthopedic surgeon, and moved to Old Greenwich, Connecticut, while Bessette's father stayed in White Plains.

-Bessette attended Juniper Hill Elementary School.
+Her paternal family was originally French Canadian being a direct descendant from Jean Besset who arrived in Quebec during the 17th century.
+She was also of Lithuanian and Italian descent.
+Bessette's parents divorced in 1974 when she was 8.
+Her mother later married Richard Freeman, an orthopedic surgeon, and moved to Old Greenwich, Connecticut, while Bessette's father stayed in White Plains.
+She attended Juniper Hill Elementary School, White Plains.
 At Juniper Hill, Bessette's mother was a substitute teacher.